imsc-rosetta/imsc-rosetta-specification/faq.md

   These include _r_default, _p_default, _s_default and _d_default

   Specifically these can carry some information about how the file is intended to be manipulated.  _r_default carries the origin and extent of a 'default' region, as well as fontSize (in rh) and lineHeight.
-These values are specifically to help any processor calculate line quantization (i.e. know WHERE lines are intended to be positioned in the region).
+These values are specifically to help any processor calculate line quantization (i.e. know WHERE lines are intended to be positioned on the screen).
 Specifically, round(regionHeight/fontSize*lineHeight) should be used as a count of viable positions, and this value used to generate viable regions if moving subtitles vertically.
 Quantization of line positions is used to keep the number of regions in control.
-Rounding of region extent and origin to 0.1% should be enough to avoid endign up with too many regions.
+Rounding of region extent and origin to 0.1% should be enough to avoid ending up with too many regions.

   Note that line quntization does NOT mean that you must use the default fontSize, it meerly means that we can know where regions should be put.
 The actual fontSize can be modified by use of p_font1 and p_font2, where an Imsc-Rosetta writer can change the fontSize (as a percentage of the default).